 But Agamemnon had had to return the woman he had chosen to her father.
 So he had no woman.
 Agamemnon decided that HE wanted the pretty Briseis to replace the woman he had given back.
 So he just took Briseis from Achilles.
 He said he was the head of the army so he would do what he liked.

 Achilles was angry

 Well, Achilles was so angry that Agamemnon took Briseis from him that he refused to fight for the Greeks anymore and just sat in his tent and sulked.
 Without their best fighter, the Greeks started losing battles.

 Finally Achilles’ best friend Patroclos thought of an idea.
 He put on Achilles’ famous armor and went out to fight.
-Both the Greeks and the Trojans thought Achilles had come back to the battle and the Greeks won a big victory, but Patroclos was killed in the fighting: he might dress like Achilles but he could not fight like him.
+Both the Greeks and the Trojans thought Achilles had come back to the battle.
+They were scared.
+The Greeks won a big victory.
+But Patroclos was killed in the fighting.
+He might dress like Achilles, but he could not fight like him.

 Hector’s father, King Priam, came to Achilles at night to ask for his son’s body back, and Achilles gave it to him.
 So in the end, the Iliad is about heroism, but also about mercy and doing the right thing.

 The Iliad ends here, but this is not the end of the story.
 For more on the Trojan War, click here.